b-studios/sisyphos/README.md

 ```

 ## Text-to-Speech
 To reduce the error rate of entering answers even more, we added a simple TTS that reads out the entered options.
 For now this is only supported on Mac OSX.
-To use the variant, for now, you have to checkout the [tts branch](https://github.com/b-studios/sisyphos/tree/tts) and run `sbt oneJar` to compile build the project.
+To use the variant, download the `sisyphos-tts.jar` instead of the `sisyphos.jar`.